 Coming for an oral hygiene visit in our Sandy Springs or Chamblee office is a unique and individualized experience.
 Each of our hygienists is an educated and experienced health care professional that will invest interest in your oral as well as your global health.
-Your hygiene visit includes periodontal charting of your gums, taking digital x-rays, a cleaning, and an oral cancer screening.
+Your hygiene visit includes periodontal charting of your gums, taking low radiation digital x-rays, a professional dental cleaning, and an oral cancer screening.

 The ADA recommends the following for good oral hygiene:

 - Brush your teeth twice a day with an ADA-accepted fluoride toothpaste.

 - Clean between teeth daily with floss or an interdental cleaner.
 Decay-causing bacteria still linger between teeth where toothbrush bristles can’t reach.

 - Flossing removes plaque and food particles from between the teeth and under the gum line.

 - Eat a balanced diet and limit between-meal snacks.

 - Visit us regularly for professional cleanings and oral exams.